sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## Part 2 – Exploring new possibilities for more local, plant-forward menus

 <details>
-  <summary>Step 2.1 - What % of recipes are seasonal each month?
-What is the Seasonality Trend? (which months could use some love?) </summary
+  <summary>Step 2.1 - How seasonal are HelloFresh recipes each month?
+Tracking trends and spotting low-season months </summary

 **Step overview**

-This query compares each fresh ingredient in your recipes (those found in the seasonality table) against the seasonality data for each month to determine if it is in season.
+In this step, I measure the percentage of in-season ingredients in HelloFresh recipes for each month.
+The query matches every fresh ingredient from the recipes with the seasonality table to check if it’s in season that month.

+It calculates both:
-- It then calculates two perspectives: an overall monthly percentage of in-season ingredients across all recipes, and an average percentage of in-season ingredients per recipe.
+- the overall monthly percentage of in-season ingredients across all recipes
+- the average percentage of in-season ingredients per recipe

-- Finally, it outputs for each month the total fresh ingredient mentions, how many of those are in season, the overall percent in season, and the recipe-level average percent in season.
+The output shows, per month: total fresh ingredient mentions, how many are in season, the overall percentage in season, and the recipe-level average percentage in season.

 ```sql
 WITH clean_seasonality AS (